 I stare at the walls.
 They're covered with pictures of strange unicornlike creatures I drew from my dreams, back when I was very ill; they felt healing to me.
 So familiar I forget them.
 But they're there.
 Looking down at me.
 Subliminal healing?

-Mark Varitz comes by.
+My friend Mark Varitz comes by.
 Instead of painting, we rig up my two recorders into a crude mixing loop and try to improvise a surreal sound poem.
 Mark flexes a big scrap of plastic he found, generating a rhythmic "vvvoop", half thunder, half musical saw.
 I play my rubber-band koto--a shoe box with a comb taped at one end and a loose comb at the other.
 Eight rubberband strings stretched to instantly changeable lengths, by moving the loose comb.
 With the mike inside the box, the resonance is shockingly deep.
 I bend notes in a gummy minor scale, microtones dry and uneasy over Mark's thunder.

 "I know, we need gongs next.
 Let's try the kitchen pots."

 We pass pot lids back and forth, holding them to our ears and whacking till our hands hurt.
 I get inspired.
 "Hang on."
 I run into my closet and grab my old sneakers.
 My guess is right--they make great sounds on metal, not too tinny, but loud and rich.
 Jamie comes in.
 We're squatting on the floor surrounded by silver disks--beating the Revere ware with shoes.

 "Aha!
 You have to join us.
 Would you get your journal, the one you were reading me the other day?
 You're perfect for a third voice.
 We're doing a sound piece."

 "I don't know.
 I'm going dancing with Lindy later."